calderslom/assignment4/README.md

 ### Project Description:
 Comparing the running times of linear search, binary search, and searching a hash table on the same set of data.

+###
+Please note that this project operates slightly differently than the assignment description.
+Under the direction of Dr. Kawash, a text files is populated with random integers to be used in the search array (this is done by the ValueGenerator class).
+This way, all search values remain consistent across all tests.
+The IntegerFileReader class then handles generating search arrays based on these static values.
+This also means that the searchArray does not to be dereferenced and repopulated each loop, which in turn means that the Hash Table only has to have values added to it every iteration, rather than be cleared and repopulated.

 ###### Contributors:
  - Sloman, Calder
  - Kalin, Carlene

 #### To-Do List:
 - [X] Initialize the project workspace (completed by @calderslom)
-- [ ] Implement Sort
+- [X] Implement Sort (completed by @calderslom)
-- [ ] Implement Binary Search
+- [X] Implement Binary Search (completed by @calderslom)
-- [ ] Implement Hash Table population
+- [X] Implement Hash Table population (completed by @calderslom)
-- [ ] Implement Hash Table Search
+- [X] Implement Hash Table Search (completed by @calderslom)
-- [ ] Graph runtimes of Sequential vs Binary Search
+- [X] Graph runtimes of Sequential vs Binary Search (completed by @calderslom)
-- [ ] Graph runtimes of Binary Search vs Hash Table Lookup
+- [X] Graph runtimes of Binary Search vs Hash Table Lookup (completed by @calderslom)

 ###